 While Write Amplification is not an algorithm, it is a major characteristic of SSDs.
 Write Amplification must be accounted for by all the algorithms that the SSD implements.
 The Write Amplification Factor of an SSD is the ratio of Host/User data requested to be written to the actual amount of data written by the SSD internal to account for the user data and the housekeeping activities such as Wear Leveling and Garbage Collection.
-The Write Amplification Factor of an SSD can also be directly affected by the characteristics of the host data being sent to the SSD to write.
+The Write Amplification Factor of an SSD to write.
 The best Write Amplification Factor is achieved for data that is written in sequential LBAs that are aligned on 4KB boundaries.
 The worst case Write Amplification Factor occurs for randomly written LBA's of transfer sizes that are less than 4KB and that originate on LBA's that are not on 4KB boundaries.